-16.1% more likely to stick around
+16.1% less likely to turn over

-51% more likely to stay on
+51% less likely to turn over

 Twice as likely to remain in the job